 Everyone thinks their industry is special and their company unique.
 Management scientists like me are trained to screen out this subjectivity and identify what, if anything, is genuinely exceptional.
-When this technique was applied to my research, four authentically important factors emerged, as outlined in box 1.
+When this technique was applied to my research, four authentically important factors emerged, as outlined below.

 Society gives our industry permission to make money out of human suffering in return for longer, healthier lives.
 As Novo Nordisk’s Lars Fruergaard Jorgensen put it, at this boundary of science, health and business there is always going to be emotion.
 Compared to other industries, this social contract creates higher moral expectations, which means that leadership cannot be focused on profit alone.

 Both the supply and demand sides of our industry are increasingly complex.
 As our core science advances, so does the augmented value created by services and complementary technologies.
 Add to that the complexity of our global market, in which professionals, payers and patients are increasingly segmented, and our industry is not only complicated but complex, in the Chaos Theory sense of the term.
 As UCB’s Jean-Christophe Tellier told me, the complexity of the value chain is the industry’s defining characteristic.